deb00pam/books/git.md

 git merge <reponame>/<branchname> this how you merge the commit if you have two or more remote repo together curl -sS https://webi.sh/gh | sh for accessing github through terminal

+.gitignore allows to ignore stuffs git reflog also shows log with the HEAD@n and the commit sha